Improved Quantum LDPC Decoding Strategies For The Misidentified Quantum Depolarizing Channel: Abstract

 \section{Abstract}

-The importance of the channel mismatch effect in determining the performance of quantum low-density parity-check codes has very recently been pointed out.
-It was found that an order of magnitude degradation in the qubit error performance was found even if optimal information on the channel identification was assumed.
-However, although such previous studies indicated the level of degradation in performance, no alternate decoding strategies had been proposed in order to reduce the degradation.
-In this work we fill this gap by proposing new decoding strategies that can significantly reduce the qubit error performance degradation by as much as $50\%$.
-Our new strategies for the quantum LDPC decoder are based on previous insights from classical LDPC decoders in mismatched wireless channels, where an asymmetry in performance is known as a function of the estimated bit-flip probability.
-We show how similar asymmetries carry over to the quantum depolarizing channel, and show with that when a weighted estimate of the depolarization coherence parameter to larger values is assumed we find significant performance improvement.
+Quantum cryptography via key distribution mechanisms that utilize quantum entanglement between sender-receiver pairs will form the basis of future large-scale quantum networks.
+A key engineering challenge in such networks will be the ability to correct for decoherence effects in the distributed entanglement resources.
+It is widely believed that sophisticated quantum error correction codes, such as quantum low-density parity-check (LDPC) codes, will be pivotal in such a role.
+However, recently the importance of the channel mismatch effect in degrading the performance of deployed quantum LDPC codes has been pointed out.
+In this work we help remedy this situation by proposing new quantum LDPC decoding strategies that can significantly reduce performance degradation by as much as $50\%$.
+Our new strategies for the quantum LDPC decoder are based on previous insights from classical LDPC decoders in mismatched channels, where an asymmetry in performance is known as a function of the estimated channel noise.
+We show how similar asymmetries carry over to the quantum depolarizing channel, and how an estimate of the depolarization flip parameter weighted to larger values leads to significant performance improvement.